Compulsed/lineagedb/README.md

 **Architecture**
 - Split the database / clients components into their own libraries ✅
 - Transaction log listener (can run another db in another location)
 - Run on cloud via docker / lambda

 **Performance**
 - Create a tx/s metrics (1ms for ~100 reads / writes) ✅
 - WAL ✅
+- Move away from a single thread per request (could implement a thread pool w/ channels?) ✅
+- Investigate ~6k TX stall from load testing (was using AB, and running on a Mac) ✅
 - Is there a way to monitor rust performance?
 Like where are we spending the most time
-- Is there a way to improve the performance of transaction writes?
-  - i.e. we set the transaction log file to be larger than what we need
-- Read at a transaction id whilst there is a writer — may require thread safe data structures
-- Move away from a single thread per request (could implement a thread pool w/ channels?)
 - Reduce the amount of rust clones
-- Investigate ~6k TX stall from load testing (was using AB, and running on a Mac)
 - Anywhere we would clone attempt to use an RC -- this happens with Actions (check performance after doing this)

 **Design Improvements -- Internals**